bastienboutonnet/triple_g/README.md

 The explanation is a long one and it's better with lots of pictures and someone did it better than me so if you're curious head over to [this lovely article](https://www.freecodecamp.org/news/git-rebase-and-the-golden-rule-explained-70715eccc372/)

 So, how different is rebase to merge?
 Rebase, re bases your branch.
-It essentially moves the origin of your branch and it would look as if you branched from master **after**.
+It essentially moves the origin of your branch and it would look as if you branched from master **after** breaking things here intentionally.

 ### Keeping Things Clean (Squashing & Fixup Workflow)